 Due Dates: December 14, 2026

-This grant supports pathology residents in the United States or Canada to complete a four-week away rotation at an ACGME Accredited Forensic Fellowship Training Program.
-The experience is designed to provide hands-on instruction in forensic pathology, including exposure to postmortem imaging, toxicology, ancillary testing, death scene investigation, and death certification.
-Awardees are mentored to encourage careers in forensic pathology, addressing a critical workforce shortage and supporting public health through enhanced forensic casework capabilities.
+This grant provides pathology residents the opportunity to participate in a four-week immersive training rotation at an ACGME Accredited Forensic Fellowship Training Program.
+The experience is designed to address the ongoing physician shortage in forensic pathology by equipping participants with practical skills and mentorship.
+Residents receive hands-on instruction in forensic pathology, exposure to postmortem imaging, toxicology, ancillary testing, death scene investigation, and death certification.
+The program is supported by the American Academy of Forensic Sciences (AAFS), the National Association of Medical Examiners (NAME), and the NAME Foundation, and aims to foster a deeper understanding of the essential public health role of forensic pathology.